Damages in a Personal Injury Case

 If you have a personal injury claim in Detroit, you have limited time to file a lawsuit.
 The time limit is called the statute of limitations.
 Under Michigan law, a personal injury claim must be filed within three years from the date of your injury.
 The limitations period may be extended, or tolled, under very limited circumstances.
 For instance, the time limit can be extended if the injured party is a minor.
 If you don’t file your lawsuit before the statute of limitations expires, the court can permanently dismiss your lawsuit.

 In addition to the statute of limitations, if you have a personal injury claim against the government you must provide the government with notice of your claim before you can even file a lawsuit.
 This notice period is typically much shorter than the statute of limitations.
 The notice period may be as short several weeks to several months, depending on the government department that harmed you.
+A personal injury lawyer in Detroit can help you determine if the government was at fault for your injuries and, if so, what the appropriate notice period is.

 What to Do After an Accident to Protect Your Rights